Assignments

 After calibrating the X and Y axes, the Z-axis is calibrated using a Z-axis touch probe (sensor).

-First, the tool is moved down until it makes contact with the sensor.
-Once the contact is detected, the machine automatically registers the position as the reference height.
+The tool is moved down until it makes contact with the sensor.
+Once contact is detected, the machine automatically registers the position as the reference height.
+The tool then moves up automatically, confirming a successful Z-axis calibration.

 Machining Tests and Calibration